SeleniumHQ/seleniumhq.github.io/docs_source_files/content/getting_started_with_webdriver/locating_elements.de.md

 number of additional locator strategies.
-A nested lookup might not be the most effective cheese location strategy since it requires two separate commands to be issued to the browser; first searching the DOM for an element with ID “cheese”, then a search for “cheddar” in a narrowed context.
+A nested lookup might not be the most effective cheese location strategy since it requires two separate commands to be issued to the browser; first searching the DOM for an element with ID â€œcheeseâ€�, then a search for â€œcheddarâ€� in a narrowed context.

 To improve the performance slightly, we should try to use a more